lachlanjs/wellspring-lachlan/content/We don't know which questions to answer.md

 | ------------ | ------------------------------------ | ---------------------------- |
 | Answerable   | Worth it                             | Find a ⬅️                    |
 | Unanswerable | Actually ➡️<br>but you think it's ⬆️ | Find the nearest escape exit |

-At times I have lost myself in (probably) unanswerable questions.
+At times, I have lost myself in (probably) unanswerable questions.
 Short-term, maybe good.
 Long-term, definitely bad.

 The struggle makes it feel worthwhile; like it's going somewhere:
 "Just you wait and see...".